 So yeah.
 Happy families.
 No wonder Nero was a little messed up.
 He was massively unpopular, although probably not as bad as rumors would have it.
 I mean, sure, he killed his mother and had a DEEP hatred of all Christians (he’s said to have stated that Rome’s streets would always be lit as long as there were Christians to burn…).

-He married a male former slave, taking the role as the bride, and doing the bow-chicka-bow-wow in open view of everyone, which outraged the people (they weren’t opposed to homosexuality, as such, but to take the role of the bride meant he was submissive in the union (so, the bottom), and for an emperor that was unheard of).
+He married a male former slave (gasp!
+Scandal!) taking the role as the bride (that means he was a bottom, y’all.
+Gasp!
+More scandal!) and doing the bow-chicka-bow-wow in open view of everyone, which outraged the people (they weren’t opposed to homosexuality, as such, but to take the role of the bride meant he was seen as submissive, and for an emperor that was unheard of).

 Rumors also said that he started the fire of Rome in 64AD, and then sang while the city burned.
 Some say that he played the fiddle, but that’s an instrument that hadn’t been invented yet, so the singing is more realistic, though in reality he probably wasn’t even in the city when the fire happened.